 Why Should You Attend:

 Making sure that employees are properly classified as exempt or non-exempt can be a daunting task.
-Misclassification of employees as exempt can be costly in terms of back pay awards for overtime compensation.
+Misclassification of employees as exempt can be costly in terms of penalties and back pay awards for overtime compensation.
 This session will discuss the ways that employers can stay compliant as well as some of the ways employers have found themselves in trouble.

 Both the federal Department of Labor and State Wage and Hour agencies are engaged in enforcement initiatives concerned with misclassification of employees as exempt from the Fair Labor Standards Act overtime requirements.
 Employers are often confused as to which exemptions may apply to a particular employee.
-Penalties for non-compliance can be costly

 Areas Covered in the Webinar: